Using HTML elements

 all attribute doesn't affect

-<noindex> tag to prevent indexing non-content parts of a page.
+<noindex> tag.
 This tag works the same way as the

 noindex meta tag, but it only applies to the text enclosed inside the tag in the format: